 with $o(1)\to0$ as $N\to\infty$ for all $x,y\in\{(x,y):x,y\in D,x\neq y\}$ with $\min\{d(x),d(y)\}\geq\frac{(\log N)^{\theta}}{N}$.
 Moreover

-\end{thm} Since the above asymptotics are scale-invariant, and the Green function of the union of disjoint sets is as simple as the Green function on each set.
-Therefore the above asymptotics (\ref{251})-(\ref{253}) are valid on $\mathfrak{D}$.
+\end{theorem} Since the above asymptotics are scale-invariant, and the Green function of the union of disjoint sets is as simple as the Green function on each set.
+Therefore the above asymptotics \eqref{251}-\eqref{253} are valid on $\mathfrak{D}$.

 Similar to the Gaussian free field, the membrane model also enjoys the Gibbs-Markov property.
-We formalize it in the following theorem and its proof will be given in the Appendix. \begin{thm} For $U\subset V\subset\mathbb{Z}^{d}$, let $h^{V}$ be the membrane model in $V$.
-Then we may write:
+We formalize it in the following theorem and its proof will be given in the Appendix. \begin{theorem} For $U\subset V\subset\mathbb{Z}^{d}$, let $h^{V}$ be the membrane model in $V$.
+Define